 In fact, a recent SmartMarket Report states that an improved safety culture decreases reportable injuries by 10%, increases the ability to contract new work by 10%, and increases the ability to retain staff by 18%.

-Especially now, in the time of coronavirus, a workplace with a well-planned safety program is therefore not only beneficial to employees and their experience in the workplace, but also to a company’s bottom line.
+Especially now, in the time of coronavirus, a workplace with a well-planned safety program is not only beneficial to employees and their experience in the workplace, but also to a company's bottom line.

 Creating a Healthy Safety Culture

-As published by the Health and Safety commission, a safety culture is “the product of people’s values and beliefs, their behavior and their commitment to your [the company’s] health and safety programs.”
+As published by the Health and Safety Commission, a safety culture is “the product of people's values and beliefs, their behavior and their commitment to your health and safety programs.”

 But how does this concept reveal itself in our daily working lives?
 Safety culture is the group effort of an organization to keep and maintain safety and prevent injuries on a day-to-day basis.
-This includes the measures taken, the involvement of your employees, the communication concerning safety, and the degree of importance that it is given within an organization.
+This includes measures taken, the involvement of your employees, the communication concerning safety, and the degree of importance that it is given within an organization.

 Safety culture shows itself in the trust that people bring toward each other, as well as in the processes that follow incidents, the tools provided to employees, and even how crisis management is handled.

 The responsibility to uphold and drive this culture has become an integral part of management functions, but it must be cultivated by every single employee.
 While the C-level is responsible for setting a framework and providing the tools needed, employees are responsible for implementing the processes and using the measures available.

 The OSHA (Occupational Safety and Health Administration of the US department of labor), has identified eight tips for companies to get started on creating an efficient safety culture:

 - Define safety responsibilities: Do this for each level within your organization.
 This should include policies, goals, and plans for the safety culture.